Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 where $\Delta_{\mathcal{O}}$ is the scaling dimension of the operator $\mathcal{O}$.
 Further information about CFT will be summarized in \appendixref{sec:Appendix_CFTStates} and \appendixref{sec:Appendix_CFTOPE}.

-When the system is near the critical manifold of the system parameters, it can firstly converge to someplace near the critical manifold, and then deviate from it exponentially, moving towards perhaps another fixed point.
-On the logarithmic scale, the deviation after each RG step follows a V-shaped curve in terms of the change of the tensor and the coarse-graining step, as illustrated in~\figref{fig:RGFlow}.
+When the system is near the critical manifold of the system parameters, it can firstly converge to someplace near the critical manifold and then deviate from it exponentially, moving towards perhaps another fixed point.
+On the logarithmic scale, the change in the tensor is represented by a V-shaped curve after each RG step, as demonstrated in Fig.~\ref{fig:RGFlow}.

-In TRG, the difference between coarse-grained tensors from successive RG steps also follows a curve schematically shown in~\figref{fig:RGFlow}, which was previously reported in Refs.~\cite{meurice2013SmallXExactRG,evenbly2015TNR,lyu2021lTRG} and can be used as a method to determine how close the flow is to the criticality; see also~\figref{fig:Tdiff} from our numerical simulations.
-We expect the change of the system after each RG transformation to behave as a V-shaped curve at the logarithmic scale.
-For example, the location $B$ in~\figref{fig:RGFlow} is the closest to a nearby critical manifold, and for length scales where the system is at the proximity of B, the system behaves like the CFT at the corresponding fixed point.
-As a result, the system can behave like different CFTs at corresponding length scales, dependent on the detailed RG flow.
+In TRG, the difference between coarse-grained tensors from successive RG steps also follows a curve schematically shown in~\figref{fig:RGFlow}, which was previously reported in Refs.~\cite{meurice2013SmallXExactRG,evenbly2015TNR,lyu2021lTRG} and can be used as a method to determine how close the flow is to the criticality~\footnote{See also~\figref{fig:Tdiff} from our numerical simulations}.
+We expect the change of the system after each RG transformation to behave as a V-shaped curve on the logarithmic scale.
+For example, the location B in~\figref{fig:RGFlow} is the closest to a nearby critical manifold, and for length scales where the system is at the proximity of B, the system behaves like a CFT at the corresponding fixed point.
+As a result, the system can behave like different CFTs at corresponding length scales, depending on the detailed RG flow.

 A CFT can be uniquely determined by its CFT data.
-The CFT data consists of the list of primary operators $\{\mathcal{O}_i\}$, their conformal dimensions $\{\Delta_i\}$, and OPE coefficients $C_{ijk}$ between them.
-With them, one can compute all the n-point correlation functions.
+The CFT data consists of the list of primary operators $\{\mathcal{O}_i\}$, their conformal dimensions $\{\Delta_i\}$, and the OPE coefficients $C_{ijk}$ between them.
+With these, one can compute all the $n$-point correlation functions.
 In the context of tensor networks, the conformal dimensions describe how a defect tensor scales under coarse graining, and the OPE coefficients describe how two defect tensors fuse into another defect tensor during this process.